 About The Choragic Monument of Lysicrates

-Lysicrates is the man who paid for the monument, which commemorates a chorus that he sponsored who won first place in a competition.
+The Choragic Monument of Lysicrates in Athens, Greece, was the first ancient monument built in the Corinthian order.
+Lysicrates was the name of the man who paid for the monument to commemorate a chorus that he sponsored who won first place in a competition.